doner-kebard/card-game-backend/docs/CONTRIBUTING.md

 The backend also uses [Redis](https://redis.io) as a key-value storage mechanism for any persistent information necessary (such as the state of a game) since we will *always* know exactly what key we're searching for (we'll know the game ID, player ID, etc.).

-Finally, the backend uses [Compojure](https://github.com/weavejester/compojure) to define it's [REST API](http://www.restapitutorial.com), which is the way the *frontend* will communicate with it.
+Finally, the backend uses [Compojure](https://github.com/weavejester/compojure) to define it's [REST API](http://www.restapitutorial.com), which is the way any *frontend* will communicate with it.

 ## Project structure